codeince/Alfa/.github/docs/langs/en/CUSTOMPACK.md

-# YOUR OWN SPHERE
+# YOUR OWN ALFA

-If you need to create your own Sphere, maybe with swearing or humorer answers, this documentation was created just for you
+If you need to create your own Alfa, maybe with swearing or humorer answers, this documentation was created just for you

 After creating of resource-pack you need to change value of variable in the **src/\_\_main\_\_.py** file in line **resource_pack = 'resource-pack name'**